DarkFlippers/unleashed-firmware/documentation/js/js_badusb.md

 ```

 ## release
-Release a previously hold key.
+Release a previously held key.

 ### Parameters
 Same as `press`